arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 The Node-RED editor consists of four main parts:

-- A header on the top containing the deploy button, main menu, and the user menu (only visible if user authentication is enabled).
+- A **header on the top** containing the Deploy button, main menu, and the user menu (only visible if user authentication is enabled).
-- The palette on the left side, containing the available nodes
+- The **palette on the left side**, containing the available nodes.
-- A workspace in the middle, where flows can be created
+- A **workspace in the middle**, where flows can be created.
-- The sidebar on the right, containing editing tools such as a node configuration tool and a debugger.
+- The **sidebar on the right**, containing editing tools such as a node configuration tool and a debugger.

 ![The Node-RED editor](assets/nodered-01.png)